“The struggle of embracing our moment—is the struggle

-Dr. Wangari Maathai, Kenyan Nobel Peace Prize winner, first women in Africa to get a Ph.D and Green Belt Forest Movement Founder
+Dr. Wangari Maathai, Nobel Peace Prize winner, first woman in Africa to get a Ph.D and Kenyan Green Belt Forest Movement Founder

 Cathy Fitzgerald 2016

 Hello, I’m an Irish-based New Zealander and my work is a response to eco-social concerns.
 My ‘slow art’ practice is inspired by the small conifer plantation community that I live with, in County Carlow, Ireland.
 Since 2008, my eco-social art practice has developed ongoing transversal activity to form the Hollywood project.

 This involves: exploring, learning about new-to-Ireland, Close-to-Nature continuous cover forestry, experimental film-making, writing, eco-philosophy, national forest policy development and ecocide law advocacy (I succeeded in getting continuous cover forestry as the key point in the new Irish Green Party Forest policy (2012) and that the Green Party of Ireland and Northern Ireland recognise that a crime of ecocide (the long term destruction of ecosystems by man) be supported in international law (2013).

 The orientation of Cathy’s activity is simultaneously ecological, creative, political, and educational.
 It’s cross-referenced through extensive personal interaction and strategic use of social media – both of which are aimed at multiple constituencies.
 Her intention in cross-fertilizing forestry with creative film work, writing, and political action is to encourage exchange between diverse constituencies so as to provoke ecosophical thinking.
 So her public self-education as a forester creatively sets out to mesh together innovative forestry practice, new conceptions of the nature/culture relationship, and fundamental issues of community and environment – thus offering new ideas and models to a variety of lay and specialist constituencies.